microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directoryobject-validateproperties.md

 ## Response

 If successful and there are no validation errors, the method returns `204 No Content` response code.
-It does not return anything in the response body.
+It doesn't return anything in the response body.

 If the request is invalid, the method returns `400 Bad Request` response code.
 An error message with details about the invalid request is returned in the response body.